 There’s no question that the U.S. is experiencing a teacher shortage crisis, which is exactly why you are needed more than ever.
 Teaching remains one of the most rewarding and respected professions in the world, in large part because of the potential to make a profound difference in the lives of students and prepare them for lives of significance.

-If you’ve always dreamed of becoming a teacher, or if you are considering a career transition, Ottawa University is the fastest and most affordable online university in the Kansas City, Milwaukee, and Phoenix areas.
+If you’ve always dreamed of starting a career in teaching, Ottawa University is the fastest and most affordable online university in the Kansas City, Milwaukee, and Phoenix areas.
 Let us help you get into the classroom – reach out to an enrollment advisor today!

 Bachelor of Arts in Elementary Education